-Unlike most Bay Area cities, the City does not currently have a TIF, or other private funding mechanism dedicated solely to transportation improvements.
+Unlike most Bay Area cities, the City does not have a TIF, or other private funding mechanism dedicated solely to transportation improvements.
 Hayward is the only city in Alameda County, besides Albany (population of less than 20,000 people) and Piedmont (population of less than 11,500 people) with no TIF, meaning that Hayward is left with the responsibility of mitigating future traffic impacts generated by developments.

 TIFs imposed on new developments are linked to the concept that traffic generated by the proposed development will cause a nearby traffic deficiency, such as an intersection exceeding a specific level of service or capacity.
-A TIF does not replace any transportation analysis requirements imposed by CEQA and while a TIF addresses cumulative impacts of all future development projects, it does not address specific or direct impacts from a proposed development.
-As a result, in some cases, a LTA may still be necessary.
+A TIF does not replace any transportation analysis requirements imposed by the California Environmental Quality Act (CEQA) and while a TIF addresses cumulative impacts of all future development projects, it does not address specific or direct impacts from a proposed development.
+As a result, in some cases, a Local Transportation Analysis (LTA) may still be necessary.

+The Mitigation Fee Act requires a local agency to adopt a nexus study prior to adoption of new impact fees or increasing previously adopted impact fees.
 On July 21, 2015, the City executed a Professional Services Agreement with Traffic Consultants TJKM to conduct the Multimodal Improvement Plan and TIF Nexus Study.
-TJKM prepared the Nexus Study (Attachment II) that identifies locations of future traffic deficiencies because of future development, develops mitigations to these deficiencies, calculates total cost of capital improvements required to implement the mitigations, and provides a calculated maximum allowable traffic fee that would be legally defensible based on projected cumulative traffic impact from different development types.
+TJKM prepared The Multimodal Improvement Plan and TIF Nexus Study (Attachment IV) that identifies locations of future traffic deficiencies because of future development, develops mitigations to these deficiencies, calculates total cost of capital improvements required to implement the mitigations, and provides a calculated maximum allowable traffic fee that would be legally defensible based on projected cumulative traffic impact from different development types.